vegaprotocol/specs/protocol/0067-transfers.md

 ### Fees

 ### Proposed command
-This new functionnality requires the introduction of a new command in the transaction API.
-Here's a propose payloda for it, using protobuf syntax:
+This new functionality requires the introduction of a new command in the transaction API.
+The payload is as follows:
 ```
 message TransferFunds {
   // Support GENERAL and LOCKED_FOR_STAKING at first